lukelbd/climate-benchmarks/TOOLS.md

 Below is an overview of the languages and tools used with this project, and some possibly contentious opinions on how these languages compare.

-## NetCDF versions
-All benchmarks described here
-involve reading and writing to the NetCDF file format, used for storage of multi-dimensional scientific datasets.
+Note that all benchmarks described here involve reading and writing to the **NetCDF** file format, used for storage of multi-dimensional scientific datasets.
 There are two major versions of this file
 format: version 3 and version 4.
-Performance differences were generally minor, and since most large general circulation models still use the older-format NetCDF3 files, this type is used for all tests.
+The performance differences were always minor, and since most large general circulation models still use the older-format NetCDF3 files, this type is used for all tests.